 How does Valtix protect against OMIGOD?

 Valtix Gateways are continuously updated with the latest threat intelligence to detect malicious activity and proactively block them.
 Valtix Controller runs as a service and continually deploys these updates to Gateways, performs auto-scaling and one-click software updates with no downtime (blue/green).
-You actually don’t need to do anything!
+You don’t need to do anything!

 - Built-in Protections